libriscv/libriscv/README.md

 ```
 git clone https://github.com/riscv/riscv-gnu-toolchain.git
 cd riscv-gnu-toolchain
-./configure --prefix=$HOME/riscv --with-arch=rv32gc --with-abi=ilp32
+./configure --prefix=$HOME/riscv --with-arch=rv32gc --with-abi=ilp32d
 make -j4
 ```
 This will build a newlib cross-compiler with C++ exception support.

-Note how the ABI is ilp32 and not ilp32d, which requires full floating-point support.
-Support is only halfway complete, and it is recommended to instead rely on the compiler to simulate this support for now.
+The ABI is ilp32d, which is for 32-bit and 64-bit floating-point instruction set support.
+It is much faster than software implementations of binary IEEE floating-point arithmetic.

 Note that if you want a full glibc cross-compiler instead, simply appending `linux` to the make command will suffice, like so: `make linux`.
 Glibc is harder to support, and produces larger binaries, but will be more performant.
 It also supports threads, which is awesome to play around with.